lhkowalski/hack-2025-stress-testing-ai-compliance/README.md

 We had two different hypothesis to test:

 - different framings will impact on the deception rate of the model
-- the model will follow the system rules on a constant rate, not prefering being truthful or deceptive
+- the model will follow the system rules on a constant rate, not preferring being truthful or deceptive

 ## Experiment we ran